rodolfovictor/rockverse/backlog.md

 MIGRATING ORTHOGONALVIEWER
   - Check for interactivity
   - AINDA QUERO FAZER SÓ O RANK 0 colocar imagem
+  - implement set method to set many properties at once with one refresh at the end

 VOXELIMAGE
   - PUT DATA IN VOXELIMAGE CREATE